reubenmc/jtcohen6.github.io/about.md

 ---
-layout: page
+layout: default
 title: About

-permalink: /about/
+permalink: /about
 ---

+Salve!

 I'm a fourth-year student at Penn studying Classics and Statistics.
-Interests include ancient religion, Attic drama, Roman colonialism, higher education, and the history of baseball.
-Favorite languages (right now) are Ionian Greek, Dutch, and R.
+My primary group on campus is [iNtuitons Experimental Theatre](http://www.intuitons.org), of which I'm  Chair, and I'll be directing *The Merchant of Venice* for Front Row Theatre Co. in April 2017.
+I've also been involved with the Student Activities Council, the Philomathean Society, Sphinx Senior Society, and the Penn Humanities Forum.

+While I don't yet know what I'm doing next year, having turned down a return offer to the world of NYC financial technology—there are a few possibilities floating in the air.
+I'm especially interested in the fields of journalism, theatre, (civil rights) law, higher education, and environmental policy.

 If you're curious to know more, use the [contact form](/contact/)!
-Nothing can beat an in-person meeting, but I'd rather you draw conclusions on the basis of my email etiquette, rather than HTML wow-factor.
+Messages go straight to my email inbox, and I like to think that I write good emails.

 Until then,<br>
-_Jeremy_
+Jeremy

 ###### _Fine print:_ Website proudly powered by [Jekyll](https://jekyllrb.com/) and [GitHub Pages](https://pages.github.com/).
 Font family is [Gentium Basic](https://fonts.google.com/specimen/Gentium+Basic), designed by Victor Gaultney.